realpython/realpython-blog/2015/2015-01-22-deploying-a-django-app-to-aws-elastic-beanstalk.markdown

 $ eb logs
 ```

 This will grab all the recent log files from the EC2 instance and output them to your terminal.
-It's a lot of information so you may want to redirect the output to a file (`eb logs -z`).
+It's a lot of information, so you may want to redirect the output to a file (`eb logs -z`).
 Looking through the logs, you'll see one log file named *eb-activity.log*:

 ```sh
 Error: pg_config executable not found.
 ```

 The problem is that we tried to install `psycopy2` (the Postgres Python bindings), but we need the Postgres client drivers to be installed as well.
-Since they are not installed by default we need to install them first.
+Since they are not installed by default, we need to install them first.
 Let's fix that...

 ## Customizing the Deployment Process